 Employers may also reclaim excess assets by transferring them to pay for the costs of providing retiree health insurance.
 The Pension Protection Act of 2006 permitted the transfer of excess plan assets to pay retiree health liabilities for not less than two and not more than ten years.

 Plan reversions and transfers can be problematic.
 Notably, plan reversions eliminate the protections provided by the Pension Benefit Guaranty Corporation.
 Both reversions and transfers may jeopardize a plan’s financial soundness, opening the door to further and less meritorious fund transfer proposals.
-Furthermore, transfers undermine the Employee Retirement Income Security Act’s requirement that plan fiduciaries act solely in the interest of plan participants and solely for the purpose of providing retirement benefits.
+Furthermore, transfers undermine the Employee Retirement Income Security Act The Employee Retirement Income Security Act sets minimum standards for pension and welfare plans in the private sector and requires private employers to meet these standards for their plans to be eligible for tax-favored status. ’s requirement that plan fiduciaries act solely in the interest of plan participants and solely for the purpose of providing retirement benefits.

 PLAN REVERSIONS AND TRANSFERS: Policy

 Curtailing reversions and transfers

 Current limits and penalty taxes on employer reversions should continue.

 Policymakers should prohibit the transfer of retirement plan funds for other purposes.